root-project/root/README/ReleaseNotes/v606/index.md

 `TObjArray::Delete` was updated to allow its caller to explicitly avoid costly checks (extra RecursiveRemove and lock)

 We removed the need to create a TThread object per thread in a multi-threaded application.
+Now ROOT can be used with any threading model (e.g. OpenMP, STL threads, TBB) transparently: all the internal synchronisation mechanisms of ROOT are activated by a single call: `ROOT::EnableMT()`.
+This call must take place if ROOT needs to be used in a thread safe manner.

 ### TDirectory::TContext